 - Certain medical equipment, such as wheelchairs, catheters, and other equipment

 - Allergy shots

-- Early and Periodic Screening, Diagnostic and Treatment Services (EPSDT) for children ages 0-20
+- Early and Periodic Screening, Diagnostic and Treatment Services (EPSDT) for children ages 0 to 20

-Non-IV-E eligible children with special needs may receive a Delaware Medicaid card if they received Medicaid prior to their adoption (while in foster care).
+Non-IV-E eligible children with special needs may receive a Delaware Medicaid card if they received Medicaid while in foster care, before the adoption.
 Once approved, children receive the same coverage as IV-E children.

-Public mental health services for children in Delaware are administered by the DSCYF Division of Child Mental Health Services (DCMHS).
-DCMHS’s mental health services include the following examples: outpatient care, support and crisis services, day and residential treatment, and hospital treatment services.
+Public mental health services for children in Delaware are administered by the DSCYF Division of Prevention and Behavioral Health Services (DPBHS), http://kids.delaware.gov/pbhs/pbhs.shtml.

 - Information and Referral

 - Child Priority Response (Crisis)

 - Outpatient Services